matthewfinn/silver-barnacle/istqb-ctfl-2025/Resources/Exam Attempts.md

 > 3. Perform component testing for the submitted code
 >
 > Which of the following  criteria is BEST suited as an entry criterion for step (2) of this pipeline?
+>
+> a) The Static analysis does not report any defect or no high severity warnings for the submitted code
+b) The Version control does not report any conflicts when compiling and integrating the code into the “test” branch
+c) The Component tests are compiled and ready to run in the “Test” branch
+d) The Statement coverage of the component test is at least 80%

 > **Answer**
 > A: The Static analysis does not report any defect or no high severity warnings for the submitted code